sebnitu/vrembem/.changeset/wicked-carpets-bathe.md

 "@vrembem/menu": patch
 ---

-Added vite index to all packages and root index
+Added vite index to all packages and root index.
+This update also removes the icon-action component and the checkbox component JavaScript.